guzzle/guzzle/docs/request-options.rst

     // Send a GET request to /get?foo=bar
     $client->request('GET', '/get', ['query' => ['foo' => 'bar']]);

-Query strings specified in the ``query`` option will overwrite an query string values supplied in the URI of a request.
+Query strings specified in the ``query`` option will overwrite a query string values supplied in the URI of a request.

 .. code-block:: php